 Rodger had a lifetime of thinking about and acting out roles of combat.
 His favorite computer game was World of Warcraft, to which he achieved level 60, and to which he was committed for some 14 hours a day when he was in junior high school.
 The films he admired, including Alpha Dog and Hunger Games–which his father had helped to create as an assistant director–were also seeped in images of battle.

 These images do not produce violence, necessarily.
 But it is striking that virtually all acts of terrorism in the contemporary world employ images of cosmic war that come from their cultural traditions.
+Follow this link to know about sexy cam chat.
 For Sikhs it has been the epic wars of Sikh princes against the Moghul Emperors; for Muslims it has been the struggles of jihad described in the Qur’an.
 For Jews and Christians the divine battles of the Hebrew Bible (the Christian Old Testament) are thought to come to life in contemporary struggles that are seen as skirmishes in a cosmic war.

 Though Elliot Rodger was a lone wolf, in the sense that he acted alone, he can also be considered a terrorist informed by American culture.
 He is an American terrorist who employed the militant cultural images of contemporary American youth culture to inform his own imagined battles.
 Like other terrorists who have created performances of violence in order to create a momentary sense of social power, Rodger was a soldier in his own desperate and secret cosmic war.